 Most sperm die within minutes after ejaculation inside the vagina or outside the woman's genital tract.
 However, once sperm enters the woman's genital tract, the cervix and uterus, some can survive up to 5 days, though most will not survive longer than 1-2 days.
-Thus the longest that sperm can survive in fertile cervical fluid or the uterus is five days.
 Studies have shown that most pregnancies are a result of intercourse that takes place within the 1-2 days before ovulation and the day of ovulation.
 Surprisingly, some pregnancies can occur after intercourse that took place up to 5 days before ovulation.

 Most sperm die inside the female genital tract within 1-2 days after ejaculation.

-The longest that sperm can survive in fertile (egg-white) cervical fluid is five days.
-When sperm is processed and maintained under strict laboratory conditions in a nutrient medium, they can remain alive for up to seven days.
-Sperm samples collected into a sterile container may remain alive for many hours, but their fertilizing capability drops dramatically after 60 minutes.
+The longest that sperm can survive in a fertile (egg-white) cervical fluid is five days.
 Sperm exposed to room air on clothing, bed linens or toilet seats lose motility (the ability to swim) rapidly and die within less than one hour.
 Once the semen dries out, the sperm is dead and cannot fertilize the egg.